ryanpon/node-multiprocessing/README.md

 Dead simple parallel processing for node

 ## Version 1.0 upgrade notes
-- For Node versions <4.0, stay on multiprocessing@0.5.1
 - Upgrades Bluebird from ^2 to ^3 ([see details here](http://bluebirdjs.com/docs/new-in-bluebird-3.html))

 ## Example